478mkharb/devops-learning/Interview/Ansible.md

 ---

-# 7. P1 — Handlers and Task Execution
+# 7. P1 — Handlers and Execution Control

 ## 27. What is a handler?